 Functional Accountability and Responsibilities

-- Accountable Executive (AE): Chief Operating Officer who reports directly to the CEO and is accountable for the safe management of TSFs and for minimizing the social and environmental consequences of any TSF failure.
+- Accountable Executive (AE): Chief Operating Officer (sites with active tailings operations) or Chief Sustainability Officer (sites without active tailings operations) who reports to the FCX Chief Executive Officer and is accountable for the safe management of TSFs and for minimizing the social and environmental consequences of any TSF failure.

 - Tailings and Water Director: Oversees RTFE activities and has delegated responsibilities from the AE for engaging with and reviewing the site-implementation of TMS activities.